 - In one Paranoia adventure, when a robot claims to have video footage exonerating the PCs, the gamemaster is advised to maintain this trope: "Don't go 'heeeeeeey, there's a data port right over there, wanna try it?'.
 Wait for the PCs to ask if there's a data port nearby, then casually say 'oh yeah, there's one over in the corner'."
 When the robot is hooked up, it restores the previously-crashed Computer.

 - And more generally, due to this trope Infrared-level citizens as a whole are subject to less scrutiny and surveillance than those who are officially more "trusted".

-- Dee Vasquez and Acro in Ace Attorney.
-Somewhat justified by the fact that the investigators didn't even know Vasquez was near the murder scene until the very end of the first trial day, and Acro is in a wheelchair.
+- Dee Vasquez and Acro in Phoenix Wright: Ace Attorney.
+Justified by the fact that the investigators didn't even know Vasquez was near the murder scene until the very end of the first trial day, and Acro is in a wheelchair.
 Acro basically even says, "I'm in wheelchair, you jerk, how could you accuse me?!"

 - Also the true head of the smuggling ring in Investigations and culprit of both 5-5 murders is the sweet, self-effacing Manipulative Bastard Quercus Alba.
 Despite being the ambassador from KG-8 to the present, nobody thinks to investigate the guy who can barely walk even with a cane.